MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/projects/oj.md

 _Yes, I am well aware that air is not incompressible.
 But, if I could shake a bottle of juice hard enough to have to take the compressibility of air into account, I would probably be a superhero, not an engineer._

+I'm also aware that the pulp is, technically, also immiscible.
+But for all intents and purposes, I think we could consider that it mixes with the juice and limit the simulation to maybe 1 second after the shake, since that is roughly when I would be pouring the juice to drink it.

 Some additional references that might be helpful at this stage are:
 - [SimFlow's interMixingFoam documentation](https://help.sim-flow.com/solvers/inter-mixing-foam)
 - [SimFlow's interMixingFoam Tutorial](https://help.sim-flow.com/tutorials/mixing-tank)

 ## Setting up the Simulation
 ### Geometry Modeling
-Wasn't too difficult, did it quickly in Fusion 360.
+Wasn't too difficult.
+Did it quickly in Fusion 360.
 Not going to worry too much about it now, just want to run something first, then I’ll make it better.

 ### Meshing
 Found this *very* useful video on [importing Ansys Fluent meshes to OpenFoam](https://www.youtube.com/watch?v=dUme0MUoqbk).